120 Squadron SAAF: History

 In July 1964, South Africa placed a development contract with Thomson-CSF for a mobile, all-weather, low-altitude SAM system after a South African order for the Bloodhound SAM system was refused by the UK government.

 The South African government paid 85 per cent of the development costs of the system with the balance being paid for by France.
 The system was known as "Cactus" within the SA Air Force and "Crotale" in France.

-All Cactus air defence batteries were placed under command of the Air Defence Artillery Group's 120 Squadron.
+All Cactus air defence batteries were placed under the command of the Air Defence Artillery Group's 120 Squadron.
 120 Squadron was stationed with the rest of ADAG 67 km north of Pretoria at Pienaarsriver.

 The Air Defence Artillery Group was disbanded in 1992 after the Cactus mk 1 missile system was retired, with only remnants of 120 Squadron, operating the upgraded Cactus mk 2 Container system, becoming part of the Air Command Control Unit at Snake Valley, stationed opposite Air Force Base Swartkop on the eastern side of the shared runway.

 120 Squadron was finally disbanded in 2002 after these systems were retired.